petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 In this case, the outputs of the simulations were pushed up to the DVC remote in the Calkit Cloud.

-If you look at the `git log`, you'll notice that Calkit is making Git commits for all of these actions.
-This is considered a sane default that should help make things easier, but it is possible to disable this with `--no-commit`.

 We are defining an output for each simulation as the `postProcessing` folder, which we will cache and push to the cloud for backup, so others (including our future self),